api-platform/docs/core/data-persisters.md

 If you want to execute custom business logic before or after persistence, this can be achieved by [decorating](https://symfony.com/doc/current/service_container/service_decoration.html) the built-in data persisters.

+The next example uses [Symfony Mailer](https://symfony.com/doc/current/mailer.html).
+Read its documentation if you want to use it.

 Here is an implementation example which sends new users a welcome email after a REST `POST` or GraphQL `create` operation, in a project using the native Doctrine ORM data persister:

 ```php